Innovations in Maternal Health

 In addition, Any Baby Can will create a Crisis Risk Assessment protocol to assist with mental health screenings.
 Nurses will complete prenatal depression and anxiety screenings, as well as an adverse childhood experiences (ACEs) screening of trauma.
 In addition, each mother will receive a post-partum screening by phone, hospital or home visit to assess mental health needs.

 We already offer maternal mental health specialists with our No Estás Solo program for clients enrolled in our home-visitation programs.
 With this grant, we will provide additional home-based counselors in additional counties to assist mothers by conducting psycho-social assessments and providing counseling to reduce crisis levels, teach coping skills and provide ongoing support.

-We do this all in support of our client’s goals, which include the following:
+We do this all in support of our client’s goals in maternal health and beyond, including:

 - Increase positive prenatal health practices and understanding of pediatric health and development.

 - Develop coping skills and support systems that reduce mental health crises and promote long-term wellbeing.

 - Increase mother’s ability to provide sensitive and competent infant care.